Ericsson/dataplanebook/_sources/intro.rst.txt

 9899:2011 (C11).

 Data plane programming is also hard because of the immense complexity of modern CPUs.
-Their behaviour very difficult indeed to understand, or to predict, both in performance and functional correctness (e.g., memory models).
+Their behavior very difficult indeed to understand, or to predict, both in performance and functional correctness (e.g., memory models).